sabir360d/90DaysOfDevOps/2026/day-21/shell_scripting_cheatsheet.md

 ---

-# 5. Text Processing Commands
+## Task 5: Text Processing Commands

 ## 1. Pattern Searching: grep
 Used to find lines that match a specific pattern.